COVID-19 (Coronavirus) Frequently Asked Questions

 Now that HEI campuses have closed, there is an expectation that University staff will continue working from home.
 As such it is expected that you would also continue with your PhD research while your home institution’s campus remains closed.
 Please make sure you check with your home institution regarding their remote working guidance.
 If your personal circumstances meant you were not in a position to (temporarily) continue with your research, a funded extension will be considered.
 Please see the Extensions section for more information.

 ESRC funded students can apply for Disabled Students Allowance (DSA), which is intended to help with additional expenditure for the costs of study-related requirements that may be incurred as a result of disability, mental health problems or specific learning difficulties.
 The allowance can cover the cost of non-medical personal assistance, items of specialist equipment and general expenses.
-Please speak to your HEI admin for further information.
+Please speak to your HEI Admin Lead for further information.

 Please Note: Any RTSG claims made for equipment will be counted as part of your overall RTSG claims, and once your notional allowance is spent there will be no additional funding available.